aheermohsinse/mo-dante-astro-theme/src/content/blog/post-7.md

 excerpt: In recent years, we've seen the rise of various tools and frameworks that have revolutionized the way we build web applications.
 One such exciting addition to the front-end development landscape is Astro.js.
 publishDate: 'October 10 2023'
 tags:
-  - Web
+  - Software Quality Assurance Engineering Web
-  - UX
+  - Usability
-  - Web development
+  - QA
 seo:
   image:
     src: '/post-7.jpg'